Deadlift

 3. Not stretching enough

-It is very unfortunate that most men spend way too much time just sitting during the day and that results in the occurrence of specific structural changes throughout the body, such as tight pecs, tight hip flexors and tight cervical extensors, which is the muscle in the back of the neck.
+It is very unfortunate that most men spend way too much time just sitting during the day and that results in the occurrence of specific structural changes throughout the body, such as tight pecs, tight hip flexors, and tight cervical extensors, which is the muscle in the back of the neck.

-Every day each man should spend some time stretching these groups of muscles in order to help restore proper range of motion around joints.
+Every day each man should spend some time stretching these groups of muscles to help restore proper range of motion around joints.
 This is especially important if you are going to the gym.

 You should stretch properly before and after every training.
 Neglecting these areas will often inevitably lead to pain in your shoulders, neck, and back.
 Therefore, take some time to stretch during the day, even if you are not planning to go to the gym.